Alteration of Topology in Quantum Phase Transitions via Symmetry Enrichment

 For the SM-QSH transition the correlation ratio is shown in Fig. \ref{fig:SM-QSH-SSC}(a) together with a data collapse \ref{fig:SM-QSH-SSC}(b) embodying a fit of the data to $L^{1/\nu}(\lambda-\lambda_c)$, which reveals a transition point at $\lambda_c=0.02144(4)$ and an inverse correlation length exponent $1/\nu=1.13(7)$.
 An analogue analysis for the correlation ratios of QSH and SSC order around the QSH-SSC transition as presented in Figs. \ref{fig:SM-QSH-SSC}(c) and \ref{fig:SM-QSH-SSC}(d) reveals a jump for the larger lattices.
 These data points do not collapse nicely for any choice of parameters $\lambda_c,\nu$.
 The insets show dynamical structure factors obtained from time-displaced correlation functions as extracted with the ALF \cite{ALF} implementation of the stochastic analytical continuation approach \cite{Sandvik-PhysRevB.57.10287,beach2004}.
 The velocities in the particle-hole and particle-particle channels can be extracted from the slope of the spectral functions.
 It turns out that at the presumed transition point $\lambda=0.0975$ the velocities of QSH and SSC order parameters differ by a factor of around 2 such that the numerical results do not support emergent Lorentz invariance.
 Otherwise, we would observe only one velocity for all modes.

 The narrow SSC phase around $\lambda=0.1$ undergoes another transition to a Kekulé-VBS which is marked by a clear jump in the structure factors of the involved order parameters already on small lattices, as shown in Figs. \ref{fig:structurefactor}(b) and \ref{fig:structurefactor}(c).
 To further analyse the behavior of this jump, we plot the observables by using the QMC configuration of a given $\lambda$ as input for the simulation at the next step $\lambda\pm\Delta\lambda$.
 This results in the hysteresis curves shown in Figs. \ref{fig:SSC-Kekule-SSC}(a)-(c) for the potential energy as well as the structure factors of SSC and Kekulé correlations.
 Notably, the transition appears to be highly sensitive with respect to the lattice size, which, in combination with exceptionally long warm-ups, complicates determining the exact transition point.
-This sensitivity also impairs the analysis of the QSH-SSC transition since the transitions overlap for small lattice sizes.\\ Remarkably, the next transition from Kekulé to SSC features a coexistence regime as evident from Figs. \ref{fig:SSC-Kekule-SSC}(d) and \ref{fig:SSC-Kekule-SSC}(e), where we extrapolate the scaled structure factors of Kekulé and SSC correlations to $L\to\infty$ by means of a second order polynomial.
+This sensitivity also impairs the analysis of the QSH-SSC transition since the transitions overlap for small lattice sizes.

+Remarkably, the next transition from Kekulé to SSC features a coexistence regime as evident from Figs. \ref{fig:SSC-Kekule-SSC}(d) and \ref{fig:SSC-Kekule-SSC}(e), where we extrapolate the scaled structure factors of Kekulé and SSC correlations to $L\to\infty$ by means of a second order polynomial.
 This reveals that both Kekulé and SSC order are present as further detailed in the Supplemental Material \cite{supplemental}.